sebastian-software/effective-prettier-vscode/README.md

 Supply a custom path to the prettier module.

-#### prettier.useEditorConfig (default: `true`)

-Whether or not to take .editorconfig into account when parsing configuration.
-See the [prettier.resolveConfig docs](https://prettier.io/docs/en/api.html) for details.

 ## Error Messages

 **Failed to load module.
 If you have prettier or plugins referenced in package.json, ensure you have run `npm install`**